How not to learn Piano

 Don’t be Lazy

 Though this rule of thumb can be applied variously to many aspects of music, I here take it in the most literal sense.
 Get off of the couch, or piano stool as it may be, and get some exercise!
 Running is highly recommended, but hiking and trout fishing are also good.
 This is one of the most important rules of thumb, and all else equal will have an impact on your piano playing unrivaled by any other tricks you may have up your sleeve (such as taking Beta blockers for example).
 This rule has been appreciated in the chess world as well.
 Bobby Fischer, the great American eccentric, had a personal trainer working with him in the Gym every day in the lead up to the world championship chess match with Boris Spassky in Reykjavik, Iceland 1972.
 Spassky was gearing up himself by arriving in the cold climate of Iceland some weeks early to try out the tennis courts there with his personal trainer.
 Botvinnik, another great Russian chess master, put much weight on physical training as it contrived to “strengthen the nervous system”.
 Paul Morphy went for regular walks as did J.S.
 Bach, though in the latter case the walks were significantly longer.
 And the list goes on.
-If one is lazy in physique of body so will one be lazy(ier) in mind as well.
+With respect to music, being physically fit will allow you to do longer practice sessions, improve your performance stamina by enhancing focus and reducing mental fatigue (fatigue in general will be curbed), and help your body to absorb background anxiety.

 Though this is a fairly comprehensive set of rules, of course there are more that could be included, but for now these will suffice.
 If a piano student follows these rules diligently in conjunction with a healthy dose of common sense in relation to those areas not spelled out here (no red wine with dinner the night before a performance, for example), one may never need to study with a piano teacher in the first place, though this is highly recommended.
 In sum, there really is no secret to learning to play the piano very well and there are certainly no shortcuts.
 It really does mostly boil down to hard work and common sense, and even if one does everything correctly in preparation for a performance, things can and will still go wrong some of the time.
 The key is to reducing the incidence of this happening and then being able to recover in the event of a bad performance.
 That however is a topic which merits and must be reserved for a separate paper.